Engee documentation

 Process(`./hello`, ProcessExited(0))

-If you want to put the result of a compiled file into a variable, you can use the read or readchomp commands (this variant of the command eliminates line breaks):
+If the result of the compiled file needs to be placed in a variable, you can use the commands read or readchomp (this command option eliminates line breaks):

 In [ ]: